markusstocker/pynpf-d4science/README.md

 # Notes

-* Tested on Chrome, should work on Firefox.
-IE 11 and Brave have issues with Jupyter.
+* Tested on Chrome, should work on Firefox; IE 11 and Brave have issues with Jupyter
 * The system makes heavy use of caching: you may want to run it in a private (incognito) browser window